Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Approximate -values

 where $y = x/2$. \end{theorem}

-The proof of Theorem \ref{t2} is deferred to Appendix A. We use a new method beginning from an observation of \cite{ZhLi11}, which was used there as the basis for Monte Carlo simulation with a one (time) dimensional random field and which we have used for an analytic approximation invovling maxima of certain three (or higher dimensional) random fields.
-Other methods that appear to be adaptable, albeit with more and less intuitive computation, are those of \cite{Si88a} and of \cite{Ya13}.
-Based on other, similar, calculations (see Appendix C) we conjecture that a version of Theorem 2.1 holds for $d$-dimensional Gaussian vectors $X_j$ orthogonalized by the inverse square root of their covariance matrix.
+For the proof of Theorem \ref{t2} we use a new method beginning from an observation of \cite{ZhLi11}, which was used there as the basis for Monte Carlo simulation with a one (time) dimensional random field and which we have used for an analytic approximation involving maxima of certain three (or higher dimensional) random fields.
+The starting point is a number of simple observations, which require a large number of detailed calculations for complete justification.